AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 ## Preparing for the migration {#prepare-for-migration}

 Preparing the source system for migration involves system and AEM administrator level tasks.
 The first step is to verify that the content repository is in a well maintained state by checking the revision cleanup and data store garbage collection task status.
-In AEM versions earlier than 6.4 ( 6.3+ as CTT is compatible with 6.3 onwards), it is recommended to perform offline compaction, followed by Data Store Garbage collection.
-Data consistency check is recommended across all AEM versions to ensure the content repository in good state to initiate migration activities.
+In AEM versions earlier than 6.4 (6.3+ as CTT is compatible with 6.3 onwards), it is recommended to perform offline compaction, followed by Data Store Garbage collection.
+Data consistency check is recommended across all AEM versions to ensure that the content repository in a good state to initiate migration activities.

 System administrator level access is required to install and configure [AZCopy](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md)